NB. At certain times of year this room, and MB227 & MB231 are used as Library 2 study space, or exam rooms.

 A fixed, high angle shot from a Logitech webcam – fixed either to the projector, or directly to the ceiling.

-This webcam is also available to other applications on the main PC, eg Skype.
+This webcam is alternatively available to other applications on the main PC, eg videoconferencing.

 These are designed to be used with ‘Dry Markers’ and cleaning pad/cloth – Please wipe clean for the next user.